The Post Oak Hotel is full of surprises — and places to lounge in comfort.

 The Post Oak Hotel pool is boutique hotel cool.

 The Post Oak Hotel is already changing The Galleria area skyline.
+Soon, it will have company.

 Houston's Post Oak Hotel comes with its own Rolls Royce dealership.